 All Western Michigan University students who wish to continue the study of a foreign language they began in high school or which they learned on their own need to take an online placement exam.
 The test determines the course in which students will begin their college study of the language and should only be taken once.

-Exams are given in 1007 Brown Hall on Tuesday, Thursday and Friday from 11 a.m. to 4 p.m. during the fall and spring semesters, except during exam week or University breaks.
+Exams are given in 1007 Brown Hall Monday through Friday from 7:30 a.m. to 5 p.m. during the fall and spring semesters, except during exam week or University breaks.

 Those who wish to take the placement test must report to 1007 Brown and must arrive before 2 p.m. to ensure the test is finished by closing at 5 p.m.

 Be on time and bring the following with you:

 Test results will be available to students the following day by calling (269) 387-3001.